Localized deformation for initial data sets with the dominant energy condition: Introduction

 Deformations to obtain the strict dominant energy condition are important analytical tools in the study of initial data sets.
 Among various applications, the most prominent one is perhaps the proof of the Positive Mass Theorem by R.~Schoen and S.-T.~Yau, in which they use the strict dominant energy condition in conjunction with the stability of a minimal hypersurface (or more generally a marginally outer trapped hypersurface) to study the geometry and topology of the manifold.
 Their deformation results for asymptotically flat manifolds are \emph{global} because their argument involves a conformal change of the metric, and the resulting variations of the initial data set, which satisfy an elliptic equation, cannot have compact supports, see ~\cite{Schoen-Yau:1979-pmt1} for the scalar curvature operator and~\cite{Schoen-Yau:1981-pmt2} for the dominant energy condition with nonzero current density~$J$.
 A general global deformation result for asymptotically flat initial data sets is obtained by the second named author with M.~Eichmair, D.~Lee, and R. Schoen as a central analytical step in the proof of the spacetime Positive Mass Theorem~\cite{Eichmair-Huang-Lee-Schoen:2016}.

 In contrast, if one restricts to compactly supported variations of initial data sets, so-called \emph{localized} deformations, there is an obstruction to deform to the strict dominant energy condition.
 For vacuum initial data sets, the obstruction is related to whether the corresponding spacetime has Killing vector fields.
 More specifically, work of A.~Fischer and J.~Marsden \cite{Fischer-Marsden:1973, Fischer-Marsden:1975} shows that the constraint map is locally surjective if the kernel of the formal $L^2$ adjoint of the linearized constraint operator is trivial, a condition which V.~Moncrief~\cite{Moncrief:1975} proves is equivalent to the absence of spacetime Killing vector fields.
-Fischer-Marsden's proof uses the splitting theorem of the function spaces on a closed manifold in an essential way.
+Fischer-Marsden's proof uses the elliptic splitting of the function spaces on a closed manifold in an essential way.
 For compact manifolds with boundary, the first named author uses a variational approach to prove a local surjectivity result for the scalar curvature operator~\cite{Corvino:2000}, and then with R.~Schoen for the full constraint map~\cite{Corvino-Schoen:2006}.
 P.~Chru\'{s}ciel and E.~Delay introduce finer weighted spaces and derive a systematic approach to localized deformations for the constraint map in various settings~\cite{Chrusciel-Delay:2003}.
+Localized deformations play an important role in gluing constructions (e.g. \cite{Corvino:2000, Corvino-Schoen:2006, Chrusciel-Delay:2003, Chrusciel-Corvino-Isenberg:2011, Isenberg-Mazzeo-Pollack:2003, Chrusciel-Isenberg-Pollack:2005}) and have applications to rigidity type results (e.g. \cite[Theorem 8]{Corvino:2000}), but all earlier results focus on initial data sets that are either \emph{vacuum} or have the \emph{strict} dominant energy condition.
+In this paper, we present localized deformations without assuming either condition, by introducing a new modified constraint operator, and obtain new gluing applications.
+The rigidity type application is developed in \cite{Huang-Lee-rigid}.